PhantomAppDevelopment/firebase-as3/storage/README.md

 }
 ```

-## Uploading a File
+## Prerequisites

-To upload a file you require to send it as a `ByteArray`.
-The following snippets show the most common scenarios.

-All of the examples use the following `Event.COMPLETE` and `IOErrorEvent.IOERROR` listeners.
+Since Firebase returns useful error information we will use the following `Event.COMPLETE` and `IOErrorEvent.IOERROR` listeners in all of our requests.

 ```actionscript
 private function uploadComplete(event:flash.events.Event):void